koupypavel/xkboard/README.md

 # xkboard

-Modular platform based on two separate PCB.
+Modular platform based on two separate PCBs.
 One with ARM-Cortex MCU and second with Lattice FPGA.
-Both board are indepent of each other and can be programmed and debugged as separate or combined.
-PCB's are design in way that allows connecting both boards and for example erase and program FLASH memory in FPGA using MCU.
-This work is based on VUT FIT's internal devolopment board for students called Minerva.
-Different components are used and in general both boards are siplification of one board solution like Minerva, where you can find both MCU and FPGA on one PCB.
+Both board are indepent of each other and can be programmed and debugged separatly.
+PCB's are design in way that allows interconnection of both pcbs and for example erase and program FLASH memory in FPGA using MCU.
+This work is inspired by VUT FIT's internal devolopment board for students called Minerva.
+Different components are used and in general both boards are siplification of one board solution like Minerva with both MCU and fpga on one PCB.

-Another "plus" of this work is possibility to connect Arduino shields to both boards whe used separately
+Another interesting aspect of this work is possibility to connect Arduino shields to both boards when used separately.
+One of the examples shows usage of basic shield with buttons, 7-segment display.

-xkboard_mcu directory contains pcb design and some code examples based on LPCXpresso 4337 board. xkboard_fpga same for FPGA
+Both dirs xkboard_mcu and xkboard_fpga contains PCB designs in Altium Designer and some code examples based on LPCXpresso 4337 board for MCU.
+For Lattife FPGA there are some examples in VHDL.
+Just basic stuff to cover functionality of both borads.

+doc.pdf is technical overview of this project in czech.
+English doc is coming soon...